nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 The pop-up window also offers a button for easy access to the User Guide via the user's default browser.

-This is a sample screenshot of what you can expect from the `help` command.
+This is a sample screenshot of what you can expect from the `help` command:

 ![help](images/HelpScreenshot.png) *Figure 2: Screenshot of help command.*